1712n/dn-institute/tools/README.md

 `/articlecheck`

 It is a python script that takes command-line arguments with API keys and a link to a GitHub pull request.
 The script then extracts the diff from the pull request and sends it to an AI service with a prompt.
 The response from the AI service is converted by the script into JSON, and then based on this JSON, a comment is created for the pull request.
-Everything works in the GitHub Actions environment.

-- Now it uses a model "claude-2" with retriever functions.

-## Duplication Check

-`/duplecheck`

-Checks if the article from the pull request is new to Crypto Wiki.
+Everything works in the GitHub Actions environment. it uses a model "claude-3" model with retriever functions.
+It also checks if the article from the pull request is new to Crypto Wiki.
 Uses GPT-3 for comparing two texts.

 ## Market Health Reporter